A24: Reception and legacy

 Filmmaker David Lowery (director of A24's A Ghost Story and The Green Knight) praised A24, saying: "The great thing about A24 is that they're always up for a challenge.
 They remain undaunted; they'll take the most difficult, unsaleable aspect of your movie and turn it into its greatest asset."
 Fellow filmmaker James Ponsoldt (director of A24's The End of the Tour and The Spectacular Now) also applauded the company, saying: "A24 is remarkable at championing specific cinematic voices because they genuinely adore their films—and that enthusiasm is reflected in the creativity and laser-like precision of their marketing and releases."

 Many of the performances in A24 films have received widespread critical acclaim, with many critics and reviewers describing these actor/actress' performances as some of the best of their career.
 Such performances include: Mahershala Ali's in Moonlight (2016), Awkwafina's in The Farewell (2019), Toni Collette's in Hereditary (2018), Brendan Fraser's in The Whale (2022), Mia Goth's in X (2022) and Pearl (2022), Tom Hardy's in Locke (2013), Brie Larson's in Room (2015), Greta Lee's in Past Lives (2023), Robert Pattinson's in Good Time (2017) and The Lighthouse (2019), Joaquin Phoenix's in C'mon C'mon (2021) and Beau Is Afraid (2023), Florence Pugh's in Midsommar (2019), Saoirse Ronan's in Lady Bird (2017), Adam Sandler's in Uncut Gems (2019), Anya Taylor-Joy's in The Witch (2015), Alicia Vikander's in Ex Machina (2014), as well as Ke Huy Quan, Michelle Yeoh, and Stephanie Hsu's in Everything Everywhere All at Once (2022).

 A24 has frequently worked with many artistically minded writer-directors, for most of which the films released by the company pivoted their careers, including Ari Aster, Sean Baker, the Daniels, Robert Eggers, Alex Garland, Rose Glass, Joanna Hogg, Yorgos Lanthimos, David Lowery, and the Safdie brothers.

-Later in 2023, Talk to Me (2022), directed by twin brothers Danny and Michael Philippou, and released theatrically in the United States on July 28, became a triumphant success at the box office and surpassed Hereditary as A24's highest-grossing horror film domestically with a running total of $44.5 million on September 3.
-The film received positive reviews from critics, who praised its story, direction, horror sequences, practical effects, sound design, and performances.
-In a statement to Newshub, filmmaker Peter Jackson highly praised the film, saying: "Talk to Me isn't just good – it's very very good.
-The best, most intense, horror movie I've enjoyed in years."
-Aster, Stephen King, George Miller, and Steven Spielberg have all praised the film as well.
-A sequel is currently in development.
+Publications

+As of April 2026, an A24 Screenplay Collection on Amazon featured 15 of A24's most popular films.
+At that time, Darren Aronofsky's The Whale (written by Samuel D. Hunter) and Sofia Coppola's Priscilla were the newest screenplays to be added to the collection.